HerrerAaron/WeatherWatch/README.md

          OpenWeatherMap API
 ```

 ## Getting Started
 You can simply use the website by clicking the link provided above or you can also run it locally.
-The steps to run it locally are outlined below.
 ### Prerequisites
 - Node.js installed on your machine
 - A free OpenWeatherMap API key from [openweathermap.org](https://openweathermap.org)